zalando/restful-api-guidelines/resources/Resources.md

 ## {{ book.must }} Keep URLs Verb-Free

 The API describes resources, so the only place where actions should appear is in the HTTP methods.
 In URLs, use only nouns.
-Instead of thinking of actions (verbs), it's often helpful to think about putting a message in a letter box: E.g. indead of having the verb *cancel* in the url, think of sending a message to cancel an order to the *cancallations* letter box on the server side.
+Instead of thinking of actions (verbs), it's often helpful to think about putting a message in a letter box: e.g., indead of having the verb *cancel* in the url, think of sending a message to cancel an order to the *cancellations* letter box on the server side.

 ## {{ book.must }} Use Domain-Specific Resource Names